Houston Rockets vs Golden State Warriors Rivalry Timeline: A Deep Dive

 Building Momentum and Frustration (2016)

 The following season, 2015-2016, saw the Warriors break the Bulls’ 72-10 regular season record, finishing 73-9.
 The Rockets, meanwhile, had a more tumultuous year.
 They met again in the first round of the 2016 playoffs.
 This series was another relatively quick one, with Golden State winning 4-1.
 Despite the Warriors’ dominance, these early encounters built a foundation of familiarity and growing frustration for Houston, setting the stage for what was to come.
-You could feel the underlying tension even in the blowout games.

 The Peak of the Power Struggle: Western Conference Finals Showdowns (2017-2018)